dnp1204/daily-code-challenge/README.md

 ## Problem 646 - Twitter [Difficulty: Easy]

 A classroom consists of `N` students, whose friendships can be represented in an adjacency list.
-For example, the following descibes a situation where `0` is friends with `1` and `2`, `3` is friends with `6`, and so on.
+For example, the following describes a situation where `0` is friends with `1` and `2`, `3` is friends with `6`, and so on.

     {0: [1, 2],
      1: [0, 5],